East to Granada...

 What's more, for some inexplicable reason the windows either side have been broken

 The countryside is drying pastures, olive groves and the industrial backs of small villages at each station.
 We pass through Dos Hermanas, Pedrera and San Francisco de Loja.
 Time for some reading on my iPad.
-Currently it's "Salmon Fishing in the Yemen" in anticipation of seeing the film on the flight home.
+It's still "Salmon Fishing in the Yemen" in anticipation of seeing the film on the flight home...

 At Granada, a taxi (almost) delivers us to the Apartmentos Alhambra.
 The surrounding area looks somewhat down and out but we open the front door to a reception area set into the remains of the original city wall.
 Only 11th or 12th century...